MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-finops-provider.md

 This setup will enable order synchronization between Intelligent Order Management and Finance + Operations, in both directions.

 - Dual-write must be set up in your Finance + Operations instance.
 For information about how to set up dual-write, see [Guidance for dual-write setup](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/connection-setup).
-- Intelligent Order Management should be installed in the same Dataverse instance that Finance + Operations is installed in.
+- Intelligent Order Management must be installed in the same Dataverse instance that Finance + Operations is installed in.
-- Mappings that are associated with dual-write should be enabled in Intelligent Order Management.
+- Mappings that are associated with dual-write must be enabled in Intelligent Order Management.

     To enable mappings that are associated with dual-write, follow these steps.